HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidexglorules.md

 === "JSON file"

-    This file contains all the global rules computed by [fidexGloRules](fidexglorules.md).
+    This file contains all the computed global rules.
 It begins with an indication whether a decision threshold was used for prediction and specifies the threshold if applicable.
 It then follows with each individual rule and its associated performance metrics, ordered by their covering size.
 Let's break down this rule as an example:

         {
             "accuracy": 1.0,